dustinpfister/blog_posts/_posts/js-javascript-example-attack-wave-control-system.md

 At the top of the module I have some constant values that have to do with the size, as well as the min and max speed at which the wave buttons move.
 When I start using this in some games I might want to make some of these settings that I can change in the create method of the module.
 However for now I think I will just leave them as hard coded settings, I just wanted to get the basic idea that I had in mind up and running fast and did not get to doing things like that.

 I then have the spawn and update methods that I will be using when creating an instance of the object pool that will be used for this module.
 I will nt be getting into detail with the object pool module here of course, but I will be getting to the file that I am using for this example in a later section.

+I then have my create, update and on click public methods.

 ```js
 var waveMod = (function () {